-Account Escrow Accounts Amount Refunding bond proceeds and interest earned on investments.
-Use for Which Restricted Payment of bonds when due for which refunding bonds were issued and interest on refunding bonds until crossover dates.
+Use for Account Amount Which Restricted Escrow Refunding bond proceeds Payment of bonds Accounts and interest earned on investments. when due for which refunding bonds were issued and interest on refunding bonds until crossover dates.
 Cost of Issuance Accounts Refunding bond proceeds and interest earned on investments.
 Costs and expenses incurred in connection with issuance and delivery and portion of bond insurance and such other fees with respect to refunding bonds issued prior to crossover date.